-The program has been designed to meet the needs of individuals who wish to obtain advanced training in Special Education.
-Applicants with a Master's degree in special education must: - 1.
-Provide proof of a Master's degree in special education from an accredited institution. - 2.
-Present a cumulative 3.5 (4.0 scale) grade point average or higher on all graduate - 3.
+Degree Requirements The program has been designed to meet the needs of individuals who wish to obtain advanced training in Special Education.
+Applicants with a Master's degree in special education must: Provide proof of a Master's degree in special education from an accredited institution. - 2.
+Present a cumulative 3.5 (4.0 scale) grade point average or higher on all graduate work. - 3.
 Present a current teaching certificate in special education. - 4.
 Document 2 or more years of successful experience as a special education teacher. - 5.
 Take part in an interview with program faculty.
 The interview may take place in person or with the use of technology (e.g. Skype, Go to Meeting).
 Applicants without a Master's degree in special education must: - 1.
 Provide proof of a Master's degree in education from an accredited institution. - 2.
 Present a cumulative 3.5 (4.0 scale) grade point average or higher on all graduate work. - 3.
 Present a current teaching certificate in special education. - 4.
 Document 2 or more years of successful experience as a special education teacher. - 5.
 Take part in an interview with program faculty.
-The interview may take place in person or with the use of technology (e.g., Skype, Go to Meeting). - 6.
-Complete the following prerequisite courses: SPED 6715, SPED 6721, SPED 6766, SPED 7721 The courses and experiences of the Ed.S. program require a minimum of 27 semester hours.
+The interview may take place in person or with the use of technology (e.g., Skype, Go to Meeting). - Complete the following prerequisite courses: SPED 6715, SPED 6721, SPED 6766, SPED 7721 The courses and experiences of the Ed.S. program require a minimum of 27 semester hours.
 See Area of Special Education advisors for specific program sheets and development of a program of study.
-READING EDUCATION Department of Literacy and Special Education Education Annex 246• 678-839-6179 Website (To Be Determined) Associate Professors:
+Endorsement Autism Endorsement The Autism Endorsement program helps teachers meet the unique and complex educational needs of students on the autism spectrum.
+The endorsement consists of three classes focused on the characteristics and instructional methods of working with children with Autism Spectrum Disorders (ASD).
+The Autism Endorsement program would be beneficial to special education teachers, general education teachers, speech language pathologists, school counselors, education psychologists, and administrators.
+This endorsement will allow individuals in all of these school based fields to gain additional knowledge and skills essential to helping students with ASD meet their full potential.
+Individuals with a professional teaching certificate could add this endorsement to that certificate.
+Individuals with an induction certificate in any teaching field or speech language pathologists could qualify for a Supplemental Induction Certificate.
+Autism Endorsement - 9 semester hours of graduate credit as follows: - SPED 7716 Autism: Theories and Characteristics 3 - SPED 7767 Strategies for Challenging Behaviors 3 - SPED 7726 Collaboration and Instruction 3 Reading Endorsement The Reading Endorsement is a series of three graduate courses in reading designed by the University System of Georgia Reading Consortium to provide further professional development of certified teachers in the assessment and instruction of reading.
+Successful completion of all three courses qualifies certified teachers to apply for the Reading Endorsement which is added to a teaching certificate.
+All three courses can be transferred into the Master's in Reading Education degree program.
+9 semester hours of graduate credit as follows: